 Parents may challenge or seek an amendment to a student's record by claiming that the record is inaccurate, irrelevant, improper, misleading, or violating the student's privacy rights.
 The District's policy provides for hearing and appeal procedures and an opportunity to include a statement in the record discussing or explaining any entry.
 To challenge a record, the parent must contact the principal.
 Copies of the Illinois School Student Records Act and District Policies relating to school student records are available for review in the school's office.

 A parent who believes the District has violated or is violating the Student Records Policy has the right by law to file a complaint concerning the District's alleged violation.

-STUDENT RECORDS DISPOSAL OF RECORDS
+DISPOSAL OF RECORDS

-The following is the student record disposal policy approved by the state of Illinois:
+The following is the student record disposal policy approved by the state of Illinois.

-- 1. Student Cumulative Records: - a.
-The permanent record consists of basic identifying information concerning the student (as per birth certificate or another legal document), their parents' names and addresses, the student's academic transcript, grades, attendance record, health record, high school test scores, and a record of release of this information.
-The permanent records will be retained for no less than 60 years after the student has transferred, graduated, or otherwise permanently withdrawn from school. - b.
-The temporary record consists of all other records maintained by the District concerning the student (discipline records, special education records, assessments in grades K through 8, indicated DCFS reports, accident reports, home language survey, 504 plans).
+Student Cumulative Records:

+- The permanent record consists of basic identifying information concerning the student (as per birth certificate or another legal document), their parents' names and addresses, the student's academic transcript, grades, attendance record, health record, high school test scores, and a record of release of this information.
+The permanent records will be retained for no less than 60 years after the student has transferred, graduated, or otherwise permanently withdrawn from school. - The temporary record consists of all other records maintained by the District concerning the student (discipline records, special education records, scores on state assessments in grades K through 8, indicated DCFS reports, accident reports, home language survey, 504 plans).
 The temporary record will be destroyed entirely five years after the student has transferred, graduated, or otherwise permanently withdrawn from the school.
 Parents may ask for these records before the disposal takes place.
 The files of 4th graders are cleaned out for the elimination of out-of-date information before the transfer of students to 5th grade.
-The files of 8th graders are cleaned out for the elimination of out-of-date information before the transfer of students to 9th grade.
-The files of 12th graders are cleaned out for the elimination of out-of-date information after they graduate. - 2.
-Special Education Student Cumulative Records: - a.
-The records will be disposed of five years after the graduation or permanent withdrawal of the student.
-Parents or students may ask for the records if they have succeeded to the rights of the parent before the disposal of the records.
+The files of 8th graders are cleaned out for the elimination before the transfer of students to 9th grade.
+The files of 12th graders are cleaned out for the elimination of out-of-date information after they graduate.

+Special Education Student Cumulative Records:

+• The records will be disposed of five years after the graduation or permanent withdrawal of the student.
+Parents or students may ask for the records.
+When a student turns 18 years of age, all rights accorded to the parents are transferred to the student.